canonical/cloud-init/doc/rtd/topics/code_review.rst

    This **Committer** is expected to shepherd the PR to completion (and merge it, if that is the outcome reached).
-This means that they will perform an initial review, and monitor the pull request to ensure that the **Proposer** is receiving any assistance that they require.
+This means that they will perform an initial review, and monitor the PR to ensure that the **Proposer** is receiving any assistance that they require.
 The **Committers** will perform this assignment on a daily basis.

    This assignment is intended to ensure that the **Proposer** has a clear point of contact with a cloud-init core developer, and that